Thanks for visiting 🙂

 Some people describe the sound of working knitting needles as a "whisper" I love this idea that the needles are whispering sweet sounds of what is to come.

-There truly are so many knitting needles out there.
+There indeed are so many knitting needles out there.

-Some knitters have vintage versions tucked away in their cupboards.
+Some knitters have old versions tucked away in their cupboards.

-All have been well used and loved by knitters of bygone years.
+All have been well used and loved by knitters of past years.

 What would these knitters from the past think of the myriad of knitting needles available to us now?